foodsafetylab/PintoReyes-2024-SCRM/README.md

 Below describes how to run the SCRM-Lite.
 You will need to access the files in the [SCRM-Lite](SCRM-Lite/) folder of this GitHub.

 #### Step 1.
-Open the R Project file titled "SCRM-Lite.Rproj"
+Open the R Project file [SCRM-Lite R Project File](SCRM-Lite.Rproj).

 #### Step 2.
 Open the R file titled "app.R"